cboettig/ews-review/manuscript-w-refs.md

 for lakes subject to potentially irreversible change.
 Ecological Applications 9:751–771.

 Carpenter, S. R., and W. a Brock.
+2006.
+Rising variance: a leading indicator of ecological transition..
+Ecology letters 9:311–8.

+Carpenter, S. R., and W. a Brock.
 2010.
 Early warnings of regime shifts in spatial dynamics using the discrete Fourier transform.
 Ecosphere 1:art10.

+Carpenter, S. R., and J. F. Kitchell.
+1996.
+The trophic cascade in lakes. .
+Cambridge University Press.

 Chisholm, R. a, and E. Filotas.
 2009.
 Critical slowing down as an indicator of transitions in two-species models..
 Journal of theoretical biology 257:142–9.